naninovel/docs/docs/guide/characters.md

 ![](https://i.gyazo.com/9f799f4152782afb6ab86d3c494f4cc4.png)

+To create generic character prefab from a template, use `Create -> Naninovel -> Character -> Generic` context asset menu.

 To setup lip sync feature for generic characters, use `On Is Speaking Changed` boolean Unity event of the `CharacterActorBehaviour` component.
 When the character becomes or ceases to be the author of any printed message, this event will be invoked allowing you to trigger any custom logic, like starting or stopping mouth animation of the controlled character.

 Check the following video tutorial for example on setting up a 3D rigged model as a generic character and routing appearance changes to the rig animations via [Animator](https://docs.unity3d.com/Manual/class-AnimatorController.html) component.